Oslo Gravel Short

 This is Nordmarka as few visitors — and even many Osloites — ever get to see it.
 A full-day push into the deep forest, far beyond the day-tripper trails, through a landscape of remote lakes and ancient logging roads that haven't changed in a century.

 There is a serious argument — made by serious people — that Oslo is the coffee capital of the world.
-This tour visits the four cafés that make the case: Tim Wendelboe in Grünerløkka, whose roastery became a global pilgrimage site after he won the World Barista Championship in 2004; Supreme Roastworks at Vulkan by the Akerselva river; Fuglen in Frogner, a mid-century room that spawned outposts in Tokyo and New York; and Java, Oslo's original specialty coffee institution, open since 1997.
+This tour visits the four cafés that make the case: Tim Wendelboe in Grünerløkka, whose roastery became a global pilgrimage site after he won the World Barista Championship in 2004; Supreme Roastworks at Vulkan by the Akerselva river; Fuglen in Pilestredet, a mid-century room that spawned outposts in Tokyo and New York; and Java, Oslo's original specialty coffee institution, open since 1997.

 Four buildings by Arne Korsmo — and one by his most gifted student — trace the full arc of Norwegian functionalism from its radical 1930 debut to its thoughtful, humanist maturity.
 Your guide connects the ideas as you ride between them through the quiet residential hills west of the city centre.